Florida woman falls from car, killed by hit-and-run driver

-A 23-year-old Florida woman fell from the rear passenger window of a car she was riding in and was run over by a hit-and-run driver.
+A 23-year-old Florida woman fell from the rear passenger window of a car she was riding in and was run over and killed by a hit-and-run driver.

 Florida Highway Patrol Lt.
 Alejandro Camacho tells news outlets that Mariah Logan was in the car with three friends when the she fell into the road early Sunday.